 Are you part of what’s referred to as the “sandwich generation”?
 If so, you’re probably “sandwiched” between the growing needs of your aging parents and the often expensive and expansive needs of your growing children.
 This can lead those who can afford it to buy a second home, either down the street for parents or across the country near children.

-The average worker will change jobs up to seven times during their working years.
-Chances are one or two of those job changes will bring up the idea of relocation.
-Thanks to technology, you don’t need to live near a rental property to be a landlord.
+With many workers leaving jobs in the “Great Resignation,”. chances are some of these job and career changes will bring up the idea of relocation.
+Thanks to technology, you don’t need to live near a rental property to be a property owner.
 Many homeowners are choosing to rent out their first homes and purchase second homes to use as main residences in their new locations.

 What’s your reason?
 Once you’ve decided to purchase a home, it can be a good idea to ask yourself a few more questions before going over the latest listings.